 Passive solar refers to methods of collecting the heat energy of the sun without using any moving parts.
-In its simplest form, passive solar is just a matter of orienting the house so that its longest side faces south, and putting most of the windows on the south side, called a direct gain system.
-In fact, EVERY BUILDING IS A PASSIVE SOLAR BUILDING, since every building has sun shining on it and windows in it: the ones we traditionally think of as passive solar take advantage of the sun, while for others the available sun is either squandered or a source of excess heat that must be removed.
-For a photo essay of buildings around Seattle, click here.
+In its simplest form, called a direct gain system, passive solar is just a matter of orienting the house so that its longest side faces south, putting most of the windows on the south side, putting an overhang over them so the sun doesn't come in during the summer.
+In the simplest cases, called sun tempered, the amount of glass isn't large, but get more heat from passive solar, some mass is required.

 There are also other less direct methods of collecting solar energy, for example attached greenhouses, trombe walls, water walls etc that are somewhat more complex, but have their own set of advantages.
 As an alternative to having windows on the south side, a south facing greenhouse (sunroom) can be attached to the house, or other variety of indirect gain system could be built into the south wall.
 Each method has it own set of advantages.